 Good afternoon everyone,

-RE - In RE, we learned about the Holy Spirit and how it helps us.
-We also learned about St Paul and the Fruits of the Holy Spirit.
+RE - In RE, we learned more about the fruits of the Holy Spirit and how we can use them to help ourselves and others.
+We also learned about how Saul became St Paul through his miraculous conversion.

 Geography - In Geography, we learned about Sydney and explained some of the exciting places you might visit as a tourist to the city.